WXRK-LP

 WXRK-LP is an active rock and alternative rock formatted radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
-WXRK-LP is owned and operated by Blue Ridge Free Media.
+It is owned and operated by Blue Ridge Free Media.

 History

 WXRK-LP signed on the air on September 7, 2015.
 The call sign for the station was previously held by former rock station WXRK-FM in New York City.
 From its outset, the station has aired a combination of active rock and alternative rock.

 In September 2019, Saga Communications, which operates the Charlottesville Radio Group under the Tidewater Communications licensee, filed a petition with the FCC requesting that WXRK-LP's license not be renewed.
 Saga claimed the station, along with other Charlottesville-based low-power FMs, were operating as "a de facto cluster".
 The station's founder Mike Friend called the petition to deny "'legal junk' and a deliberate 'misinterpretation' of FCC rules".
 Friend pointed to other attempts by Saga to shutter low-power FM stations within Saga markets.

 Saga, in 2004, claimed that KFLO-LP in Jonesboro, Arkansas, was airing announcements that "sound suspiciously like commercials".
 Saga also petitioned the FCC to revoke the license of WLCQ-LP, a Christian station in the Springfield, Massachusetts, market, "for equipment violations" in 2015.
 In both cases, the FCC "admonished the station" but denied Saga's complaints.

 Jeff Lenert, co-founder of then-progressive talk station WPVC-LP, said that "though [the stations] share a building" all of "the stations all operate separately, having only limited and largely incidental contact with each other".
 Lenert turned in the license for WPVC-LP on June 16, 2020, "As a result of the ongoing Coronavirus pandemic and recent increased costs of station ownership and operation, it has become impossible to operate station WPVC-LP in the manner that I wish."
-Lenert largely blamed the "legal action by Saga Communications combined with a loss of sponsors during the pandemic" for the signing off of that station.
+Lenert largely blamed the legal action by Saga Communications combined with a loss of sponsors during the pandemic for the signing off of that station.

-As of November 2025, the FCC has not acted on the Petition from Saga and WXRK-LP continues to broadcast.
 A similar petition from Saga seeking regarding the license of WREN-LP, housed in the same building, was largely denied in September 2024 but resulted in a short-term license renewal for that station and a consent decree regarding impermissible underwriting announcements.

+On March 16, 2026, the FCC and Blue Ridge Free Media entered into a consent degree, similar to the one with WREN-LP, and granted the station a short-term license renewal.
+The FCC also, again, denied Saga's petition.